 As an educator, I teach multiple courses, such as entrepreneurship (including domains of economics, corporate, social, cognition, and well-being), Innovation management, Chinese Economy and Business etc. I also design and teach Happiness and Spirituality applied in Daily life.
 As a researcher, my research interests cover both macro and micro levels, from both an academic and practice angle.
 At a macroeconomic level, I study the economic transition and entrepreneurship development.
 At an organizational level, I look at both advanced countries’ and emerging countries’ corporate entrepreneurship and latecomers’ catching up the process, as well as globalization and localization of organizational culture.
 At an individual level, I look into the interactive system of entrepreneurial cognition, emotion, entrepreneurial brain reward, and entrepreneurship education from entrepreneurial and neuroscience perspective.
 My other research interests include social entrepreneurship, higher education management, and business school development.
 Supported by my research, I supervise master and doctor students cross-disciplinary studies of economics, business administration, entrepreneurship, innovation, catching up, globalization, and business school development.

 My opinions and work have been widely cited by media in the USA, China, and Europe, including Bloomberg, Financial Times, China Daily, China Policy Review, CaixinOnline, EuroBiz, EFMD GlobalFocus, AACSB, the NativeSoceity, CKGSB Knowledge, Eureporter, China Radio International, Rush Hour (Radio in USA), TED, Harvard Business Review, Harvard Economics Review, etc. I personally promote the relevance of academic research and argue for a reverse contribution from practice into the academic.
 I was frequently invited to give the speech and comment at international industry forums, fund investment meetings, cross-continent economic dialogues, and organizational-level consulting forums.
 I am also dedicated to studying the business school development across cultures.
-Being an education entrepreneur, I am also a business developer, ever helped multiple research institutes and centers to set up and develop, such as ACE (Alliance of 20 Chinese and European Business schools) in Europe, the Global Research Institute of Logistics and Supply Chain (Chinese government think tank in the logistic sector) in Beijing-Rotterdam, the Shanghai Free-trade Zone Case Development Center in Shanghai, Erasmus-Huawei Collaboration Program in Amsterdam, (ZPA) MindBody Institute in Boston, and New Silk Road Group in the Netherlands.
+Being an education entrepreneur, I am also a business developer, ever helped multiple research institutes and centers to set up and develop, such as ACE (Alliance of 20 Chinese and European Business schools) in Europe, the Global Research Institute of Logistics and Supply Chain (Chinese government think tank in the logistic sector) in Beijing-Rotterdam, the Shanghai Free-trade Zone Case Development Center in Shanghai, Erasmus-Huawei Collaboration Program in Amsterdam, (ZPA) MindBody Institute in Boston, New Silk Road Group in the Netherlands, and Identitat Forum in Switzerland.

 Economics of Entrepreneurship